Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Discussion

-The next intriguing case we discussed involves a bath of Unruh-Minkowski particles in the inertial frame, which exhibits thermal characteristics in both \(\langle n_{\alpha_\xi}\rangle\) and \(\langle n_{\alpha_{-\xi}}\rangle\).
-The corresponding reduced Wigner functional is found to be invariant under the exchange between the Unruh-Davies temperature and the bath temperature in the inertial frame.
-This finding supports the notion of the indistinguishability of quantum and statistical fluctuations, as described in \cite{Kolekar:2013aka}.
-Finally, we derived the corresponding Minkowski Wigner functional in terms of Minkowski modes that produce the same temperature-symmetric reduced Wigner functional and calculated \(\langle n_M(k)\rangle\) to linear order
+Another interesting distribution which can be setup in a laboratory for analogue models is a bath of Unruh-Minkowski particles in the inertial frame, such that it exhibits thermal characteristics in both of the Unruh-Minkowski modes that correspond to the same Rindler frequency i.e, the thermality in both \( \alpha_\xi \) and \( \alpha_{-\xi} \).
+The corresponding reduced Wigner functional is found to be invariant under the exchange between the Unruh-Davies temperature ($T_1 = a/2\pi$) and the bath temperature in the inertial frame ($T_2 = \gamma /2\pi$).
+Therefore, an observer, by conducting thermodynamical experiments alone, cannot distinguish whether he is accelerating with an acceleration \( a\) in a thermal bath at temperature \(\gamma/2\pi \) or with an acceleration of \(\gamma\) in a thermal bath at temperature \(a / 2\pi\).
+Thus, we obtained the indistinguishability of quantum and statistical fluctuations even with a bath of Unruh-Minkowski particles exhibiting thermality in both of the Unruh-Minkowski modes that correspond to the same Rindler frequency, as opposed to the same with only one mode as described in \cite{Kolekar:2013aka}.
+Remarkably, we pointed out that the occupation number \(\langle \tilde{n}_R(K)\rangle\), observed by the Rindler observer in this thermal bath, is the same as the occupation number observed by a Rindler-Rindler observer in Minkowski vacuum \cite{rindrind}.

-The final reduced Wigner functional describes a distribution where \(\langle n_R(K)\rangle\) is a superposition of two components, exhibiting Bosonic and Fermionic statistics, respectively.
-We obtained the corresponding Minkowski Wigner functional and highlighted the similarities and differences with the distribution discussed in subsection 3.5.
-Lastly, we illustrated an inertial frame distribution corresponding to the reduced Wigner functional in terms of the Unruh-Minkowski modes, with Planckian \(\langle n_{\alpha_\xi}\rangle\) and \(\langle n_{\alpha_{- \xi}}\rangle\).